AprilBrother/wiki.aprbrother/src/en/ABSensor.md

 | 20,21      | Temperature    | 0xD400         | Reverse the value first.
 Divide 8 for real temperature value.
 Eg. 0x00D4 = 212, 212 / 8 = 26.5°C |
 | 22,23      | Humidity       | 0x6700 | Reverse the value first.
 Divide 2 for real humidity value.
 Eg. 0x0067 = 103, 103 / 2 = 51.5 |
 | 24,25      | Light          | 0x0700 | Reverse the value first.
 0x0007 = 7 |

+## ABSensor N07

+N07 is a BLE (Bluetooth LE) beacon with temperature and humidity sensor.
+It advertises the temperature/humidity data with BTHome protocol.

+BTHome is an open standard protocol for broadcasting sensor data.
+It is supported by popular home automation platforms, like Home Assistant, out of the box.

+* Nordic solution, long battery life.
+The BLE chip is NRF52820                                                   * Temperature and humidity sensor for environment monitoring
+* Power supply by CR2450 Battery `500~` mAh (replaceable).
+* Dimensions: `40mm x 40mm x 13.5mm`
+* One LED and one button